- Gregg M. Yamada, MD FACC

 2. What should my LDL cholesterol be.

-I cover this topic in my book 'Prevention: The Most Imortant Treatment of Heart Disease', but here is a quick summary and update for August 2019.
+I cover this topic in my book 'Prevention: The Most Imortant Treatment of Heart Disease', but here is a quick summary.

 Statin or Not?